 "I am an ambassador in chains, that I may declare it boldly, as I ought to speak."
 (Ephesians 6:20)

 And so, to those of you struggling with chronic pain, physical or emotional, injury or grief, sickness or sadness, whether your back hurts or your heart, I find solace in pointing you to Christ in hopes that you, too, will find some solace there.
 "And hope does not put us to shame," (from Romans 5:5).

 Click here for my first post: "Heal ME." and come back to When Suffering Doesn't Stop: Life With Chronic Pain on your difficult days to visit posts that include Scripture, art, music, and humor, and are dedicated to making the unbearable portions of life bearable through meaning in Christ.
-Due to a drastic and stubborn decrease in my health in August 2014, I regret to report that I will not be posting anything new until (hopefully) Advent.
+I more or less closed this blog on December 22nd, 2014 in order to begin a new project, Mother's With Chronic Illness (MWCI), but I'd like to keep this blog up for a while and post on it every now and again.
+I enjoyed writing for this blog so very much, and I have no doubt that it helped me at least as much as it (hopefully) helped some of you.
 The following is a rough outline of my posts by topic.
 Click on the topic that interests you to see articles, videos and devotionals on that subject.
 Thank you for your patience and prayers.

 SUFFERiNG & PAiN * Healing or Lack Thereof * ANXiETy * Forgiveness * patience * FAiTH * Love * HATE * Death & Grief * Abandonment * PRAyER * Insomnia & Relaxation * music & art * DIFFICULT DAY BOX * YouTube *